Venafi/VenafiPS/docs/functions/New-TppToken.md

 ```

 ## DESCRIPTION
-Get an api access and refresh token to be used with New-TppSession or other scripts/utilities that take such a token.
+Get an api access and refresh token to be used with New-VenafiSession or other scripts/utilities that take such a token.
 Accepts username/password credential, scope, and ClientId to get a token grant from specified TPP server.

 ## EXAMPLES